 We offer a comprehensive curriculum, and are known for our strong emphasis on the pastoral care of the students in our care.
 We have a proud record of participation and success in a wide variety of sporting, musical and other activities.
 Our staff, both teaching and non-teaching, are hugely committed and hard-working.
 Our students do us proud in the manner in which they conduct themselves around the school, in their academic achievement and in how they represent and reflect on us in the wider community.

 We take great pleasure in the many successes our past pupils have had in academic, sporting and other fields and value their continued links with the school.
 We are grateful to the many past pupils who so generously support our current students, through academic and careers mentoring.
 They provide great inspiration to our current students and to the staff of the school.
 We also place great importance on and value the positive relationships we share with our students’ parents and families and appreciate the important role they play in the life of the school.

 St Kilian's has a very welcoming and inclusive ethos, and our student body reflects this.
-There are over thirty nationalities represented, reflecting the modern Ireland of 2017.
+There are over thirty nationalities represented, reflecting the modern Ireland of 2018.
 We celebrate this wonderful diversity in a hugely succesful Multicultural Day, every January.
 A new addition to the school calendar in 2017-2018 was the celebration of Wigilia, Polish Christmas Eve.
 This was a hugely successful event, organised by Maths Teacher, and Polish native, Ms Monika Uí Annaidh, along with a team of parents, students and past-pupils.

 The summer of 2018 has seen significant investment in the school's ICT infrastructure, with fibre-optic cabling and an 'Enterprise Class', high-speed, WiFi system now in place.
 The Guidance and LCA rooms have been fitted with student workstations, as the first phase of a planned series of such developments throughout the school.